 There is a saying ” without Hendl, it’s not Oktoberfest”.
 Around 510,000 Brathendl are sold at Oktoberfest München every year!
 What is a Brathendl?
 It’s a roasted chicken!
 What makes it special?
 The crispy flavorful skin.
 You can get that flavor at home with Hänchen Würzsalz (German Poultry Seasoning)… or plenty of salt and paprika.

-A Brotzeit platter consists of Aufschnitt (cold cuts), Käse (cheese), Obzata, Schmalz (flavored rendered fat served as a spread), tomatoes, pickles, radishes… and the list goes on.
-Served up on a wooden platter, with German Rye bread and/or Pretzels, it often sits in the middle of the table for others to share.
+A Brotzeit platter consists of Aufschnitt (cold cuts), Käse (cheese), Obaztda, Schmalz (flavored rendered fat served as a spread), tomatoes, pickles, radishes… and the list goes on.
+Served up with German Rye bread and/or Pretzels, it often sits in the middle of the table for others to share.
 Get more ideas here-Brotzeit

 When this arrives on your plate, you KNOW you are in Germany.
 Basically, it’s a slow roasted pork knuckle.
 The fat is crisped and brown… the meat is tender and delicious.
 And it’s good for soaking up all that beer.